-- The judges’ decision at each stage of the competition is final and no correspondence will be entered into.
+- The judges’ decision at each stage of the competition is final.
 Winners of each stage will be contacted within two weeks of the judging process.
-General feedback on the initial entry applications will be provided on the scholarship website.

-- Where one of the judges is known to any of the entrants for any reason he, or she, will stand out of any discussion about that competitor’s entry.
-This will apply during the initial judging of entries, the judging of competitors at the Semi and Quarter Finals and the subsequent judging of competitors at the Final.
+- If any of the judges is known to any of the entrants for any reason they will stand out of any discussion about that competitor’s entry.
 This is to avoid any potential conflict of interest and ensure the integrity of the Scholarship judging process is maintained.

 - The prizes, as set out on the website, are correct at the time of publishing.
-These will be available during the 12 months following the Final.
-However, should any prizes become unavailable for any reason, the organisers reserve the right to vary or amend them to at least be equivalent or better.
+These will be available during the 12 months following the competition.
+Should any prize become unavailable, the organisers reserve the right to vary or amend them to an equivalent or better.
 No cash alternatives are available.

-- Educational visits, arranged for the Finalists, may only be taken once.
+- Educational visits, arranged for the winning finalists, may only be taken once.

 - Competitors enter and take part in the competition at their own risk.
-The organisers disclaim all and any liability to the Scholar in respect of their participation in the prizes.
+The organisers disclaim all and any liability to the scholar and winning finalists in respect of their participation in the prizes.

-- All reasonable travel and subsistence expenses incurred by the Finalists, to and from the competition, will be met by The Gold Service Scholarship (provided receipts are supplied) if these are not provided by the employer.
+- All reasonable travel and subsistence expenses incurred by the winning finalists, to and from the educational trips, will be met by The Gold Service Scholarship (provided receipts are supplied) if these are not provided by the employer.

-- By marking an application, entrants are agreeing to the organisers holding personal data about them for the purpose of the competition and the Scholarship.
+- By making an application, entrants are agreeing to the organisers holding personal data about them for the purpose of the competition and the Scholarship.